X8X-XZDX/OpenTheSource/Problems/PROBLEMS-Team Fortress 2.md

 --XZDX

 Flying Engie Builds: Small turret that flys in a zipline pattern.
-Can be changed to retrieve health boxes on zipline, and will drop to the launching player when running into them on the "zipline"
+Can be changed to retrieve health boxes on zipline, and will drop to the launching player when running into them on the "zipline".
+Disables Dispenser, can be remote controlled.

 Bonk:  Bonk needs to be brought back, and given to every class.